How to Stain Maple Wood

 Maple Wood is Properly Prepared for Staining

 1. Begin by sanding the surface of the wood with medium-grit sandpaper.
-This will help to create a smooth surface for the stain to adhere to.
+This will help create a smooth surface to which the stain can adhere.

 2. Once the surface is sanded, wipe away dust with a clean cloth.